crownlessking/web-ui/README.md

 ##### Set field's default value

-If you want your form field to be rendered with a default value, you can do that using the `has` property of the field object.
+If you want your form field to be rendered with a default value, you can do that using the `defaultValue` property of the `has` object.

 ```javascript
 win.loginForms = {